vvv-school/assignment_inverse-kinematics/README.md

 Design a controller by filling in the missing code in the [**src/main.cpp**](src/main.cpp) module, which implements a suitable Inverse Kinematics algorithm to meet the following requirements given in descending order of importance:
-- **Primary task**: reach the target position with the tip of the manipulator.
+- :one: **Primary task**: reach the target position with the tip of the manipulator.
-- **Secondary task**: align the tip frame along with the target frame.
+- :two: **Secondary task**: align the tip frame along with the target frame.

 :point_right: The test will verify the capabilities of your controller in different conditions, assigning **scores** according to the recorded performance, considering